18002266222 (Toll Free)

 - You must have the mental capacity to make the LPA

 - You must not be an undischarged bankrupt if you wish to make an LPA for property & affairs matters.

 For the LPA to be valid, it must be registered with the Office of the Public Guardian.

 How do I use the LPA as a donee?

 A donee is able to transact on a donor’s behalf when the donor has been certified by a registered medical practitioner to have lost mental capacity after the donor’s LPA registration.
 When transacting with any third party agency (e.g. banks, insurance agencies, HDB, CPFB, SLA, etc.), the donee must produce the original registered LPA and other supporting documents as required by the third party agency.
 Such supporting documents may include the NRIC of the donee(s) and a doctor’s medical report stating that the donor has lost mental capacity to transact.
+All registered medical practitioners are able to issue medical reports for the purpose of LPA Activation/Deactivation; not limited to the list of accredited medical practitioners by the Office of the Public Guardian.
 For more information on what additional supporting documents may be required, please contact the third party agency directly for clarification prior to your visit.